SamiSha99/hat-better-subtitles/README.md

 `LyricColor` - Switch each word to this color when reached.

 `LyricColorBorder` - Like the above, but the border.

-`Keyframes` - Array, Should equal the amount of words in `Text!
+`Keyframes` - Array, Should equal the amount of words in `Text`!
 Each keyframe should be larger than the other.

 ## `SS_SeqAct_ShutdownSubtitles`